top of page

 Born in Helsinki, 1988

-My texts have been published in the world’s leading academic journals such as Comparative Studies in Sociey and History and Art History, in leading publications in the field of architectural culture and research, including Harvard Design Magazine, Log, Architectural Review, as well as in Finland´s largest daily newspaper Helsingin Sanomat.
-My exhibitions have been featured among others by the Financial Times and as "Critic´s Pick" in Art Forum.
+My research and writing has been published in the world’s leading academic journals such as Comparative Studies in Sociey and History and Art History, in leading publications in the field of architectural culture and research, including Harvard Design Magazine, Log, Architectural Review, as well as in Finland´s largest daily newspaper Helsingin Sanomat.
+My research and exhibitions have been featured among others by the Financial Times, BBC, Telegraph and as "Critic´s Pick" in Art Forum.

 I have collaborated on exhibitions with both major public institutions such as Swiss Architecture Museum and ETH as well as leading private galleries such as Hauser & Wirth.
-My latest curatorial projects include Paperwork – What drawing do, an exhibition of architectural drawings from the collections of the Museum of Architecture and Design in Helsinki, Instruments of Occupation, a collaboration with the artists and architects Dan Dubowitz and Tuomas Toivonen to explore the meanings of natural landscapes scarred by imperial powers, and Planetarium, a project with the architects Alexander Brodsky and Peter Märkli to explore the creative power of drawing and display in architecture.
+My latest curatorial projects include From Sky to Earth: Tselinny by Asif Khan an exhibition about regenerative and decolonial design to open in September at Tselinny Center in Almaty, Instruments of Occupation, a collaboration with the artists and architects Dan Dubowitz and Tuomas Toivonen to explore the meanings of natural landscapes scarred by imperial powers, and Planetarium, a project with the architects Alexander Brodsky and Peter Märkli to explore the creative power of drawing and display in architecture.

 I am a member of the Helsinki and Uusima Hospital District Arts Council, working to bring arts and culture to hospital enviroments across the over 20 hospitals of the district that serve 2 million people.
 I am a Councillor of European Architectural History Network (EAHN) and a board member of Finnish Association of Art Historians.